karimsa/trashcan/README.md

 ## Usage

-Install via npm (`npm install --save trashcan`) and then take advantage of the API to .
+Install via npm (`npm install --save trashcan`) and then take advantage of the API to catch and handle errors.

 ## Table of Contents

+Aside from the auto-catching `uncaughtException` events on `process`, trashcan is useful for making sure the exception doesn't get that far.
+Use it in your code to not worry about errors in every callback you make.

  - [Error Handling](#error-handling)
  - [Asynchronous Callback Errors](#asynchronous-callbacks)